 - 1. With gas shut off to the furnace at the manual gas valve outside the unit, remove the inlet pressure tap plug. - 2.
 Connect a manometer to the pressure tap. - 3.
 Turn on the gas supply and operate the furnace and all other gas-fired units on the same gas line as the furnace. - 4.
-Note or adjust the line gas pressure to give:

-A. 5" - 10.5" w.c. for natural gas.
-B. 11" - 13" w.c. for LP gas.

-- 5. Shut off the gas at the manual gas valve and remove the manometer and hose. - 6.
+Note or adjust the line gas pressure to give: - A. 5" 10.5" w.c. for natural gas. - B. 11" 13" w.c. for LP gas. - 5.
+Shut off the gas at the manual gas valve and remove the manometer and hose. - 6.
 Replace the pressure tap plug before turning on the gas. - Turn on the gas supply and check for gas leaks using an approved leak detector.
 Do NOT use a flame of any kind to check for leaks.
 Repair any leaks and repeat.

-If the supply gas line pressure is above these ranges, install an in-line gas regulator to the furnace for natural gas units.
+If the supply gas line pressure is above these ranges, a high pressure in line gas regulator may be required.
+Consult local gas utility.
 With LP gas, have the LP supplier reduce the line pressure at the regulator.

 If supply gas line pressure is below these ranges, either remove any restrictions in the gas supply piping or enlarge the gas pipe.
-See Tables 12 and 13.
+See Tables 6 and 7.
 With LP gas, have the LP supplier adjust the line pressure at the regulator.